Kong/kong-auth-elements/README.md

 app.config.globalProperties.$kongAuthApi = kongAuthApi
 ```

-You should also declare the module in an `src/api.d.ts` file (or similar) like the following (you can add this to existing shim files)
+If using TypeScript, you should also declare the module in an `src/api.d.ts` file (or similar) like the following (you can add this to existing shim files)

 ```js
 import KongAuthApi from './{path-to-your-api-class}'